 - What do you write about?

-- Identity drift, attention vs recognition, what stability actually costs, and what it feels like to build something in public when no one is watching yet.
+- Identity, recognition, behavior, and presence.
+How people drift from themselves, what earns trust over time, and what it actually feels like to build something in public when no one is watching yet.
 All of it personal.
 All of it in real time.

 - Is this a business?